 Even if your baby seems to have no problems now from the malformation, doctors advise removing it.
 CCAMs, in particular, and PSs left in the lungs can get infected later and cause pneumonia.
 There is also a small risk that they will become malignant later in life.
 PSs outside the lungs (extralobular) also need to be removed even if they seem harmless now.
 Until these masses are taken out, it is difficult for doctors to tell them apart from a type of cancer called neuroblastoma.

 If your baby is not able to breathe and feed well after birth because of malformations that are too big, the doctor may advise doing surgery soon after birth.
-If the problems are serious, your baby may need to be on a breathing machine (ventilator) or ECMO, which stands for extracorporeal (outside the body) membrane oxygenation.
-ECMO does the work of the lungs.
-Your baby may need urgent or emergency surgery.
+If the problems are severe, your baby may need a breathing machine (ventilator) or may undergo ECMO treatment.
+ECMO stands for extracorporeal (outside the body) membrane oxygenation, a form of extracorporeal life support that does the work of the lungs and heart for an infant undergoing, or recovering from, urgent or emergency surgery.